sparkflows/sparkflows-docs/docs/user-guide/auto-ml/h2o.rst

 H2O
 ======================

 Create the AutoML experiment with H2O package by selecting H2O in package field.
-Next select the problem type as either a Regression or Classification problem to be solved along with the target column name (outcome) in configuration.
+Next, select the problem type as either a Regression or Classification problem to be solved along with the target column name (outcome) in configuration.

 * Add required details and select AutoML package as H2O.